 Purpose: The recycling process to recover the target material after the purification of terbium-155 was developed in order to be able to reuse [155Gd]Gd2O3 and [156Gd]Gd2O3 for future irradiations.
 The recycling process was performed with up to 100 mg of gadolinium per batch.

 Methods: In the terbium-155 radiochemical separation process from the target material described in this work, terbium-155 was principally separated from gadolinium on a Sykam column using -HIBA as eluent.
 The fraction eluted from Sykam column containing gadolinium was collected for recycling.
-This solution was stored several month to let it decay and then processed for recycling of the target material.
-Firstly, the organic fraction deriving from the -HIBA was removed from the solution by loading it onto an AG-MP50 resin under moderately acidic conditions (HCl 1 M).
+This solution was stored for several months to let it decay, after which it was processed to recycle the target material.
+Firstly, the organic fraction deriving from the -HIBA was removed from the solution by loading it onto an AG-MP50 cation exchange resin under moderately acidic conditions (HCl 1.0 M).
 After a column rinse with 0.1 M HNO3, the gadolinium fraction was eluted with ~20 mL concentrated 7.0 M HNO3.
 The eluted solution was then evaporated to dryness.
 The residue obtained was dissolved in 0.1 M NH4NO3 (pH 3.5) and loaded onto a Sykam column for purification using 0.13 M -HIBA (pH 4.5) as eluent.
 The eluted volume was collected in 5 mL fractions, which were analyzed by means of γ-spectrometry.
-The fractions containing only long-lived radionuclides of gadolinium were collected and gadolinium was then separated from the -HIBA with the use of an AG-MP50 column.
-In particular, after loading the gadolinium solution onto an AG-MP50 resin in 1.0 M HCl and a column rinse with 0.1 M HNO3, gadolinium was eluted with ~20 mL concentrated 7.0 M HNO3.
+The fractions containing only long-lived radionuclides of gadolinium were collected and gadolinium was then separated from the -HIBA with the use of an AG-MP50 resin column.
+In particular, after loading the gadolinium solution onto AG-MP50 resin in 1.0 M HCl and a column rinse with 0.1 M HNO3, gadolinium was eluted with ~20 mL concentrated 7.0 M HNO3.
 The purified enriched Gd nitrate in the quartz tube was then heated with a torch to decompose the nitrate to the oxide.

 Results: Thanks to the natural presence of long-lived radionuclides in tracer amounts in the recycling solution, it was possible to define the elution profile of gadolinium and the other contaminants in the recycling solution from Sykam resin (Fig. S9).
 It was then possible to collect only the fractions containing gadolinium and use them to transform the gadolinium from nitrate to oxide, ready for reuse for future irradiations.